YanaGlad/YanaGlad/README.md

 Hi there, I'm Yana Glad

-- 💲 I’m currently working on [DeepSapce app](https://github.com/BrightOS/NASA_Bootcamp)
+- 💲 I’m currently working on [DeepSpace app](https://github.com/BrightOS/NASA_Bootcamp)
 - 🔥 I’m currently on a trip to Sirius
 - 🌎 Going to present DeepSpace to Google Play right after returning back from Sirius trip